savishy/docker-examples/dockerized-applications/docker-ssh/README.md

 *This is a work in progress.*
 This is a Centos 6 based Docker container that you can SSH into.

+## About

+This effort started because I needed a Docker container mimicking CentOS systems, to develop Ansible playbooks on.

 ## How to run

 Execute the `create.sh` script.
 This does the following